-Aquaman and Aqualad from Young Justice, often going barefoot when in costume.
+Aquaman and Aqualad often go barefoot when in costume.
 Even in sub-zero temperatures, (though considering how they can tolerate similar temperatures in the deep ocean, it may not be a problem).
 Though when Aqualad was in civves, he wore sandals.
 This is justified as Atlanteans seem to have webbed feet that are slightly larger than average to aid in swimming.
-Covering the would be impractical.
+Covering them would be impractical.

-In season 2, Beast Boy follows this pattern as well; as he's an animal shapeshifter with a primate as his main form.
+In season 2, Beast Boy follows this pattern as well, since he's an animal shapeshifter with a primate as his main form.

 Beingal from the Legend Of The Dragon series, is never seen wearing shoes.
 Though this could because when she embodies her Tiger Form, her feet grow bigger and the claws would probably damage any footwear.